TylerLeonhardt/SecretManagement.LastPass/README.md

 Name of the vault to be unregistered.

 ### Connect-LastPass
-Initiate connection to the Last Pass account.
+Initiate connection to the LastPass account.

 #### Parameters
 ##### VaultName